Siavash (TV series)

-Siavash (سیاوش) is an Iranian Drama Series.
-The series is directed by Soroush Mohammadzadeh.
-Production of the series began before the outbreak of the COVID-19, and most of the filming days continued during the COVID-19 days.
+Siavash (سیاوش) is an Iranian drama series directed by Soroush Mohammadzadeh.
+Production of the series began before the outbreak of the COVID-19 pandemic, and most of the filming continued during the pandemic.

 Storyline

 Siavash Saghi (Milad KeyMaram) is a wrestler and world champion and his fiancé Marjan needs a liver transplant.
-Siavash goes to Nosrat (Reza Kianian), one of the billionaires, due to his financial inability to pay for his fiancé's surgery.
+Siavash goes to Nosrat (Reza Kianian), a billionaire, due to his financial inability to pay for his fiancé's surgery.
 But in exchange for giving money to Siavash, Nosrat asks him to marry his daughter Maral (Tarlan Parvaneh).